Azure/azure-quickstart-templates/101-vm-full-disk-encrypted-rhel/README.md

 The [AzureDiskEncryptionPreRequisiteSetup.ps1](https://github.com/Azure/azure-powershell/blob/dev/src/ResourceManager/Compute/Commands.Compute/Extension/AzureDiskEncryption/Scripts/AzureDiskEncryptionPreRequisiteSetup.ps1) script can be used to create the Key Vault and assign appropriate access policies.

-Use the below PS cmdlet for getting the "keyVaultSecretUrl" and "keyVaultResourceId"

-    Get-AzureRmKeyVault -VaultName $KeyVaultName -ResourceGroupName $rgname

 ## Monitoring progress

 It will take roughly one hour to encrypt the OS drive.
 You can monitor the encryption progress by calling `Get-AzureRmVmDiskEncryptionStatus` PowerShell cmdlet as shown below.